 Other notable moments in Star Spangled Banner history:

-Whitney Houston's performance at the 1991 Super Bowl when the US was battling the first Gulf War.
-Her performance was lip-synched, but was released as a single and sold about 750,000 copies.
+January 27, 1991: Whitney Houston's performance at the 1991 Super Bowl when the US was battling the first Gulf War.
+Her performance was lip-synched, but was released as a single and sold about 750,000 copies, reaching #20 on the Hot 100 (the first version to chart since Feliciano's).
+Houston's rendition was re-released in the aftermath of the September 11, 2001 terrorist attacks, this time charting at #6.

-Steven Tyler changes the words from "Home of the brave" to "Home of the Indianapolis 500" at the 2001 race.
+May 27, 2001: Steven Tyler changes the words from "home of the brave" to "home of the Indianapolis 500" at the 2001 race.
 The ad-lib didn't go over well and Tyler apologized.

 A 2004 Harris Interactive survey showed that 61% of Americans don't know all of the words to the song.
 Of those who claim to know all the words, only 39 percent know what comes after "Whose broad stripes and bright stars" ("Through the perilous fight").